Erich Hüttenhain: Military career

 After World War II, being a high value target, he was taken by TICOM to the USA to be interrogated.
 For the Americans, he built a machine (which was already used by the Germans during World War II) that deciphered the Russian rotor machine encryption.
 He also created reports on the successes of the Germans on cryptographic territory during World War II (as deciphering the French naval codes, the Polish diplomat cipher and the security of the Enigma).

+Gehlen organisation

 After his return he founded in 1947 the "Study Group for Scientific Investigation" (Studiengesellschaft für wissenschaftliche Arbeiten) within the Gehlen Organization, which laid the foundation for the subsequent formation of the German Central Office for Encryption (Zentralstelle für das Chiffrierwesen) (ZfCh), a unit of the German Federal Intelligence Service (Bundesnachrichtendienst).
 His pseudonym in the Gehlen organization was Erich Hammerschmidt.
 In the first official cryptographic service of the Federal Government, the Unit 114 in the Foreign Ministry, headed by Adolf Paschke founded in 1950, he was the chair of the Scientific Advisory Board, along with Kurt Selchow, Rudolf Schauffler, and Heinz Kuntze, some of the best cryptologists in Germany.
 During 1956–1970 he served as Deputy Director of the Central Office for Encryption where initially Wilhelm Göing and 1972 Otto Leiberich was his successor.
 One of the objectives of Hüttenhain was that in contrast to his experiences in the Third Reich where numerous independent cipher bureaux were spread throughout the Reich, all threads for evaluating cryptographic procedures were now to be integrated into a single office.